pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 The great thing about this is that the variables which control the screen size can be changed, and the circle will automatically be re-centered.
 Had we simply coded (400, 300) as the center, we'd need to go and change that number as well.
-Perhaps not a big deal with a small program, but as our programs get larger is saves a lot of time.
+Perhaps not a big deal with a small program, but as our programs get larger it saves a lot of time.

 Order of Operations
 ^^^^^^^^^^^^^^^^^^^

-Python will evaluate expressions using the same order of operations math uses.
+Python will evaluate expressions using the same *order of operations* you learned in math.
 For example this expression does not correctly calculate the average:

 .. code-block:: python

     average = 90 + 86 + 71 + 100 + 98 / 5

-The first operation done is 98/5.
-The computer calculates this equation:
+The first operation to be calculated is ``98 / 5``, rather than adding up the numbers.
+That is, the computer calculates this equation:

 .. math::